The holy fire that burns in the home

-Paths to Freedom is the latest from award winning Namibian filmmaker Richard Pakleppa.
-It takes a look at the launch of the liberation struggle by several Namibian freedom fighters, focusing primarily on the early stages of resistance to South African occupational rule in the 1960s.
+The latest film from award winning Namibian filmmaker Richard Pakleppa, Paths to Freedom, takes a look at the launch of the liberation struggle by several Namibian freedom fighters, focusing primarily on the early stages of resistance to South African occupational rule in the 1960s.
 The film collects testimonies of the key players involved at the time, including Former presidents Sam Nujoma and Hifikepunye Pohamba; as well as former Robben Island prisoners Andimba Toivo ya Toivo and Helao Shityuwethe.

 The 1960’s saw the founding of SWAPO (South West African People’s Organization) and the launch of the armed struggle to topple apartheid in Namibia.
 This culminated in the country’s first free and fair elections in 1989 and independence from South African rule in 1990.